theautonomy/spring-mvc-intro/README.md

     * From a command prompt, enter the command: mvn tomcat7:run
   * Run with Maven and Jetty 8
     * From a command prompt, enter the command: mvn jetty:run
-  * Visit the following from a browser: http://localhost:8080/spring-mvc-intro/
+  * Visit the following url from a browser: http://localhost:8080/spring-mvc-intro/
-  * To edit a book, log in as user id = user and password = user
+  * To edit a book, log in as normal user (id = user and password = user)
-  * To add a book, log in as user id = admin and password = admin
+  * To add a book, log in as admin user (id = admin and password = admin)
   * To show the time for loading each page, append ?timing=true to the url
     * For example, http://localhost:8080/spring-mvc-intro/book/list.html?timing=true
   * To switch the application to maintenance mode, append ?maintenance=true